 Studying abroad does not delay graduation for most students.
 During semester programs, your child will gain as much credit as they do on campus.
 For winter break or summer sessions, they can earn credit for field courses and general credits.
 Some students have even been able to double-dip their requirements by taking courses that are not available to them on campus or that meet requirements for multiple courses.
 This can save both time and money.

-No. For all of the programs offered through the College of ACES, there are enough courses in English for students to take.
+No. For most of the programs offered through the College of ACES, there are enough courses in English for students to take.

 Depending on the program your child is enrolled in, they will need a passport and possibly a visa.
 Some visas are obtained at the consulate of the country your child will be studying in.
 Other visas, usually called “residency permits” are obtained once the student arrives at their destination.
 The visa cannot be applied for until an official letter from the foreign university arrives.
 A few countries also require proof that the student has sufficient funds and insurance.

 Your child should apply for his/her passport several months before he/she is scheduled to travel as the process sometimes takes as long as 6 weeks to complete, and because the passport is needed in order to apply for a visa.
 Passports need to be valid for at least 6 months after the student plans to return from study abroad.
 Information about how and where to apply for U.S. passports can be found on the U.S. Department of State website.
 This website also provides information about local U.S. embassies and consulates around the world, how to get information in a national or international emergency, and other useful travel information.